sunny3e/SQLPackage/README.md

 The executeStatementSQL and getRecordsForQuerySQL will take a regular SQL Query with Parameters and output sqlAndParams Array's that can be appended too and consumed by executeTransaction or getRecordsForQueryTrans.

 The power of Transactions give's SQLite high performance capabilities.

+## Back Ground Concurrent Processes
+SQLDataAccess supports synchronous inserts or updates, and can also perform writes on background concurrent threads into SQLite, this can speed up writing into the DB for transactions or inserts or updates, just call any of the DataAccess methods with a '**BG**' after the method name in order to execute these methods.
+These background methods can dramatically speed up the writing of the data into SQLite for large amounts of data.

 ## Simple SQL Queries